sla256/swampscottphotos/_posts/2017-11-12-fisherman-beach.md

 ---
+layout:post
-layout:A view from Fisherman's Beach
+title:A view from Fisherman's Beach
 ---

 ![A view from Fisherman's Beach](/img/fisherman-beach.jpg)